danwilliams/rustmark/README.md

 by cloning, forking, or possibly using the Rustmark repository as a template.
 In this case these steps will apply for your new project.
-You can also download the crate using `cargo install rustmark`, which will install the latest version of Rustmark from crates.io, but this currently is not particularly useful beyond letting you poke at the default, running application without having to clone the repository and build it yourself, to see if you like it.
-See the [Getting started](#getting-started) section for more information on creating a project using based on Rustmark.
+You can also download the crate using `cargo install rustmark`, which will install the latest version of Rustmark from [crates.io][Rustmark] as a standalone binary.
+This is easiest way to get started, and ideal if you just want to get something up and running quickly, and don't need to customise the core logic.

 ### Environment